Torbjörn Axelman: Brucebo shooting

 Around two o'clock in the afternoon of 1 December 2008, Axelman shot the chairman of the Brucebo Foundation, Joakim Hansson in the back at Brucebo north of Visby on Gotland.
 There had been a dispute between the owner of the house, the Brucebo Foundation, and Torbjörn Axelman, who previously owned the house and now rented a part of it.
 Axelman had lived in the house for more than 30 years, but now he would be dismissed from his lease.
 The trigger to the drama was when the foundation's chairman came to get the fixtures in the house.
 On Monday morning, the chairman of the Brucebo Foundation and an assistant were driving a truck to Brucebo to retrieve paintings, sculptures and other works of art.
 The intention was that the works would be recorded, cleaned and restored and then returned.

 A large police force was sent to the scene as well as the National Task Force.
 When Axelman voluntarily came out of the house at ten o'clock in the evening, he was armed and fired shots at the police.
 The Task Force shot Axelman in the chest and a shot in each thigh.
 Axelman lost a lot of blood and late at night he was treated for his gunshot wounds which was serious but not life-threatening.
 Hansson was consulted by the police and treated for gunshot wounds in the back, chest and hand.
 His general condition was described as non-life-threatening.

 On 5 February 2009, Axelman was found guilty by the Gotland District Court, of three charges of attempted murder.
 According to the Swedish National Board of Forensic Medicine, Axelman suffered from a severe mental disorder and in need of psychiatric treatment, and that there was a risk that he would commit further offenses.
 The district court's sentence was established by the Svea Court of Appeal on 10 June 2010.
 In April 2012, Uppsala Administrative Court decided that Axelman would be released.

+Personal life

+Torbjörn Axelman was married from 1953 to 1970 to the Estonia-born library assistant Saima Liiver (1932–2007), with whom he had a son, Stefan Kullänger (born 1953).
+He lived from 1967 with Louise Brattberg and had three children with her.
+They lived together on Lidingö but separated in the 1990s.